Steaxy/automated_ticket_attribution/README.md

 ## Features / Pipeline overview

+### Task
-- Fetch helpdesk requests from the webhook endpoint using API key + secret.
+1. Fetch helpdesk requests from the webhook endpoint using API key + secret.
-- Fetch the Service Catalog (YAML) from a remote URL.
+2. Fetch the Service Catalog (YAML) from a remote URL.
-- Batch requests to the LLM (configurable batch size, default 30).
+3. Batch requests to the LLM (configurable batch size, default 30).
-- Let the LLM fill `request_category`, `request_type`, `sla_unit`, `sla_value` based on the Service Catalog.
+4. Let the LLM fill `request_category`, `request_type`, `sla_unit`, `sla_value` based on the Service Catalog.
-- Generate a sorted Excel report with basic formatting.
+5. Generate a sorted Excel report with formatting.
-- Send the report via SMTP to the configured recipient, including a link to the codebase.
+6. Send the report via SMTP to the configured recipient, including a link to the codebase.

+### Additional features
-- Track sent reports in a SQLite database and resend any unsent reports from the `output/` directory before calling the Helpdesk API or the LLM.
+- Idempotent report sending: scan `output/*.xlsx`, send any report not marked as sent in SQLite (oldest-first by mtime), and only then run the Helpdesk API + LLM pipeline.
 - Log all key steps via Python `logging` and provide a simple terminal progress indicator (spinner).
-- Covered by unit tests (pytest) and static checks (ruff, mypy).
+- Covered by unit and integration tests and static checks (ruff, mypy).
+- Helpdesk API and Service Catalog HTTP calls have retry + exponential backoff (configurable `max_retries`, `backoff_factor`).
+- Supports sending multiple attachments in one email (all pending reports in a single message).
+- Supports an explicit report path mode (send a specific report if it isn’t logged as sent yet).
+- LLM output is strictly validated (must be JSON, must contain `items`, items must be dicts and include `id`), otherwise the batch is treated as failed.
+- If an LLM batch fails, requests from that batch are still included “as-is” in the Excel report (degradation strategy instead of hard failing).
+- LLM-provided SLA fields are explicitly ignored (warned in logs).
+SLA is derived from the Service Catalog only.
+- Added ServiceCatalogMatcher that normalizes/canonicalizes `(request_category, request_type)` coming from the LLM:
+  - case-insensitive + whitespace-normalized matching
+  - rejects non-catalog pairs
+  - protects against normalization collisions (ambiguous matches)
+- Centralized env-based config loading (via `python-dotenv`) with required-variable checks + defaults:
+  - LLM tuning: `LLM_BATCH_SIZE`, `LLM_DELAY_BETWEEN_BATCHES`, `LLM_TEMPERATURE`, `LLM_TOP_P`, `LLM_TOP_K`
+  - report log DB path, SMTP TLS flag, etc.
+- Email body is generated from packaged templates (text + HTML), with HTML escaping for safety.
+- SMTP sender validates attachments exist, logs total attachment size, supports TLS (`starttls`) toggle.

 ---
-## Assumptions and open questions
+## Assumptions and open questions based on the task

 This project makes a few pragmatic assumptions about the Service Catalog and LLM behavior.
 For a detailed discussion (including Jira vs Zoom classification, idempotency, error handling,